-- Before starting the course a student must attend an approved school for preparatory practical teaching (observation) for at least two (2) weeks. - If there are valid reasons for a student not fulfilling this requirement, it may be undertaken earlier/later with the written consent of the Director.
+- A student must attend an approved school for preparatory practical teaching (observation) for at least two (2) weeks before the end of March. - b) If there are valid reasons for a student not fulfilling this requirement, it may be undertaken earlier/later with the written consent of the Director.